-Kobo Vs Kindle Comparison The Ebook Reader Showdown
+Kobo vs Kindle Comparison: The Ebook Reader Showdown

 On paper, there isn’t much to separate Kobo from Kindle, so the only real way to tell the difference is to get your hands on the real thing and see how they perform.
 I have done exactly that and pitched a Kobo Touch against a new Kindle in order to see if there is anything notable to pick out against these two lightweight e-book reading devices.

-I'm going to compare just about everything from start to finish, so feel free to skip past the bits you aren't very interested in in order to get to the comparisons that matter to you.
+I’m going to compare just about everything from start to finish, so feel free to skip past the bits you aren’t very interested in in order to get to the comparisons that matter to you.
 I have read multiple book on each device, so this very much a hands-on Kobo vs Kindle comparison; not a paper exercise.

-I would have loved to compare the Kindle Touch to the Kobo Touch, but the Kindle Touch edition isn't currently available in the UK.
-Suffice to say, you pay an extra you pay around 25% extra to get the touch capability on either device, although this feature in itself has pros and cons.
+I would have loved to compare the Kindle Touch to the Kobo Touch, but the Kindle Touch edition isn’t currently available in the UK.
+Suffice to say, you pay around 25% extra to get the touch capability on either device, although this feature in itself has pros and cons.
 Textual input is much easier on a touch device, as the on-screen touch keyboard is what you would expect from a mobile phone (just slower) but as with all touch-screen devices, the more you put your greasy paws on the screen, the worse the reading experience is.